apollographql/apollo-client/react-docs/source/example-schema.md

 <h2 id="githunt-schema">The GitHunt Schema</h2>

 You may be interested in the schema that GitHunt uses, and that the queries in this guide are written against.
-You can see the full schema in the [GraphQL Schema Language](https://wehavefaces.net/graphql-shorthand-notation-cheatsheet-17cd715861b6) here:
+You can see the full schema written in the [GraphQL Schema Language](https://wehavefaces.net/graphql-shorthand-notation-cheatsheet-17cd715861b6) here:

 ```text
 # This uses the exact field names returned by the GitHub API for simplicity